credativ/credativ-pg-migrator/migrator/BACKLOG.md

 ## 0.7.2

+- 2025.05.14: Continuing development of support for Oracle database migration
 - 2025.05.12: Fixed issue in the config parser logic when both include and exclude tables patterns are defined

 ## 0.7.1 - 2025.05.07